sandyawijayaa/rag_medical_docs/README.md

 ```

 **Step 3: Add API Key**
 Create a file named `.env` in the project root.
-Add your Google API key to it:
+Add your Google API key to it.
+You can get this by opening https://aistudio.google.com/ and click "Get API key" to create one.

 ```
 GOOGLE_API_KEY=YOUR_API_KEY_HERE